natcap/invest.users-guide/source/croppollination.rst

 * **farm_yields.shp**: A copy of the input farm polygon vector file with the additional fields:

  a. *p_av_yield*: average yield index on farm due to wild pollinator activity.
- b. *t_av_yield*: average yield index on farm, including pollination-idependent yield, as well as wild and managed pollinators.
+ b. *t_av_yield*: average yield index on farm, including pollination-independent yield, as well as wild and managed pollinators.

 Intermediate Results
 ^^^^^^^^^^^^^^^^^^^^